dmitrykrivaltsevich/codereview/Checklist.md

    Highlights "dead" code
 3. Exceptions and error conditions are logged properly
 4. App doesn't log sensitive data (tokens, raw request or responses, PII).
+5. Order is not expected in the code which iterates over HashSet values or HashMap keys.

 Playframework (Scala)
 ---------------